-Another nice feature of NDIS is the ability to show all CPW geographic information system (GIS) data for many wildlife species such as deer and elk.
-These electronic maps can overlay elk activity areas such as winter range, summer range, calving areas, and migration corridors.
+These electronic maps can overlay elk activity areas (as well as pronghorn, mule deer, and white-tailed deer) such as winter range, summer range, calving areas, and migration corridors.
 Much of this data is coarse filter stuff that will help you to better learn your area and the elk that reside there.
 I suggest that you only use activity layers that will apply to the season you will be hunting.
 It will not be helpful to you to know where elk winter in this area if your hunting in the first rifle season.
 Instead, display elk summer ranges or summer concentration areas or migration routes.

 NDIS maps have a lot of features.
-Take a few minutes and explore the program.
+Take a few minutes and explore the Colorado Hunting Atlas.

 Setting Up and Using Your GPS